pushkar100/notes-javascript/PWA-notes/PWA-Udemy-notes.md

 2. Is it acceptable to display this content in its most recent version as opposed to the live version?
 Something like a comments feed can be shown with the most recent version, and when the network is available, we can load the live version
 3. What is more important? *Performance* or *Age*?: Loading from cache provides a significant performance benefit (over fetching from a network).
 Is this performance benefit more useful that loading live data (most up to date data)?

-There are about 5 common strategies:
+There are about 6-7 common strategies:

 1. ***Cache only***: Serve data only from the cache (good for static assets like the *App shell* - HTML, CSS, etc that make up the application itself and NOT its content)
-2. ***Cache with Network Fallback***: Same as *cache only* (1) but if match fails, it goes to network to fetch a fresh response
+2. ***Network only***: This involves no caching since we are always fetching data from the network and displaying that
-3. ***Network with Cache Fallback***: Good for data that still holds value in its older version but should ideally be up to date.
+3. ***Network First (with Cache Fallback)***: Good for data that still holds value in its older version but should ideally be up to date.
 (Ex: comments' feed).
 We always fetch & update the cache (ensuring cache has latest version).
 If network is down (`.catch()` method of `fetch`), serve from cache
    - *Drawback*: In poor network conditions, the `fetch` is dispatched but it takes ages for the response to come back - and fetch hasn't failed but is only delayed - so data is not served from cache either.
 User is forced to wait a long time, leading to a poor experience
+4. ***Cache First (with Network Fallback)***: Same as *cache only* (1) but if match fails, it goes to network to fetch a fresh response
-4. ***Cache with Network Update***: We serve the resources *immediately* from the *cache* and then updates the cache in the background so that on the *next reload*, the cache content is as up-to-date as possible.
+5. ***Cache First (with Network Update)***: We serve the resources *immediately* from the *cache* and then updates the cache in the background so that on the *next reload*, the cache content is as up-to-date as possible.
 This is not good enough for live data but if such a compromise is acceptable, then it can be implemented since cache will be having *almost* up-to-date data
    - This is like getting the live data on *second reload*!
-5. ***Cache & Network Race***: Most advanced strategy.
+6. ***Fastest (Cache & Network Race)***: Most advanced strategy.
 We have to dispatch a fetch and the cache request at the same time, and use the one which responds with data first (the quickest).
 On some devices, the disk access might be slower than network requests, and cache could take more time than network requests (unlikely, but possible)
    - We cannot simply use `promise.race()` because even a `404` error page will get resolved first, and if cache resolves first, it is returned no matter what - not reliable!
    - We have to write a custom function that returns a promise - we respond with this promise
    - Inside the promise, we try the asynchronous `fetch` and the asynchronous `caches.open` methods, resolving as soon as whichever has got the correct response
    - Both of these requests (fetch and cache) could be rejected, but if one rejects, we want to still wait for the other.
 So, we only return a rejected response if both fail, otherwise, we wait for the other to, hopefully, resolve.
 (We can write a function to track the rejection count using a flag variable)
    - Therefore, first reject means wait for the other one to finish.
 Second reject means resource not found, send rejected response
-6. ***Providing placeholder content***: This is *not* a separate strategy, it works with all the other 5 strategies.
+7. ***Providing placeholder content***: This is *not* a separate strategy, it works with all the other 5 strategies.
 We can provide fallbacks for resources that are not in cache and we are offline!
 Check code below (6).
    - Example: Placeholder image for failed image request (failed in cache + fetch)
    - Example: Placeholder text for some text resource (failed in cache + fetch)